Are you interested in booking tours in the college market?

 Many artists and agencies struggle for years to attract the attention of campus talent buyers through phone calls or emails.
-Although they try everything to get the attention of campus activities boards and directors, they usually find that either someone else has already been booked for the date, or the school re-books with an agency or artist that performs there every year, and the doors are closed to new talent.
+Although they try everything to get the attention of Student Activities boards and directors, they usually find that either the school’s calendar is already full, or the school re-books with the same agency or artist every year, and the doors are closed to new talent.
 Good news!
 There IS a way to get your foot in the door!

 What is APCA?

-APCA is a for-profit national campus events association that will allow you access to all the tools you need to start working in the student activities market.
-APCA holds regional and national conferences throughout the year (now virtually as well) where showcasing & exhibiting opportunities are available that allow you to market to buyers directly.
-Buyers have the opportunity to watch live performances and connect with agents, performers, and vendors at APCA exhibit halls and throughout the entire event.
-APCA also distributes your information to every campus talent buyer in our association through the online Buyer's Guide and Directory and online tour schedule resources.
+APCA is a for-profit national campus activities association that will allow you access to all the tools you need to start working in the college market.
+APCA holds regional and national conferences throughout the year.
+These conferences give our Member Associates (Artists and Agencies) showcasing & exhibiting opportunities that allow you to market to college and other talent buyers directly.
+Buyers have the opportunity to watch live performances at our Showcases and connect with agents, performers, speakers, and vendors at APCA Exhibit Halls AND throughout the entire conference…any beyond!

 How can we help you get noticed?